SriramPingali/Chem-Learning-Challenge/README.md

 4) submission_csv.csv
 The csv files which stores the predictions of our best performing model(from the weights file)

-5) Report.pdf
+5) CLC_train.csv, CLC_test.csv are train and test data respectively.

+6) Data_analysis.ipynb is the priminary data exploration and finding out relevant features and attributes.

-Comprehensive description of our experiments and our findings along with the results.
+7) Report.pdf Comprehensive description of our experiments and our findings along with the results.